 PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

 Abnormal involuntary movements (AIMs) are also known as 'dyskinesias'.
 There are several varieties of dyskinesia which have different clinical appearances, underlying causes and treatments.
 Tremor, chorea, dystonia and myoclonus are examples of types of dyskinesia which have different mechanisms and modalities of treatment.

-Cerebrovascular diseases represent up to 22% of secondary movement disorders.
-Involuntary movements develop after 1-4% of strokes.
+Cerebrovascular diseases are a common cause of secondary movement disorders.
 Post-stroke movement disorders include Parkinsonism and a wide range of hyperkinetic movement disorders, including chorea, ballism, athetosis, dystonia, tremor, myoclonus, stereotypies and akathisia.

 Sinuous, slow, involuntary writhing movements affecting the fingers, hands, toes and feet.
 The arms, legs, neck and tongue may also be affected.
 Causes include asphyxia, neonatal jaundice, Huntington's chorea, cerebrovascular disease and trauma.
 Management can be difficult but treatment options include medications (eg, diazepam, haloperidol, tetrabenazine), surgery and retraining techniques.

 Continuous jerky movements in which each movement is sudden and the resulting posture is held for a few seconds.
 This usually affects the head, face or limbs.
 The focus may move from one part of the body to another at random.

 Chorea may be caused by adverse effects of drug treatments, especially medications for Parkinson's disease, epilepsy and schizophrenia.
 Other causes of chorea include: